kuba1sb/MultiMiner/Miner Root Folder Files/Miners/claymore/Readme!!!.txt

 NOTE 1: if GPU throttles (overheated) or if you overclocked GPU, best "-dcri" value will be different.
 NOTE 2: speed peak can be rather short, so change "-dcri" value slowly, one-by-one.
 NOTE 3: best -dcri values for ETH-only mode and dual mode can be different.
+NOTE 4: you can use "x" key to select single GPU for -dcri value adjustment.
+NOTE 5: if you did not specify "-dcri" option in ETH-only ASM mode, miner will detect best -dcri values automatically, you can also press "z" key to do it.

 FAILOVER

-Use "epools.txt" and "dpools.txt" files to specify additional pools.
+Use "epools.txt" and "dpools.txt" files to specify additional pools (you can use "-epoolsfile" and "-dpoolsfile" options to use different filenames).
 These files have text format, one pool per line.
 Every pool has 3 connection attempts.
 Miner disconnects automatically if pool does not send new jobs for a long time or if pool rejects too many shares.
 If the first character of a line is ";" or "#", this line will be ignored.
 Do not change spacing, spaces between parameters and values are required for parsing.